cfu288/373Proj2/README.txt

 TO COMPILE:
 [
-  Extract the files and type "ant -buildfile src/build.xml all"
+  Extract the files (untar) using “tar -xvf Mariuxi_Yagual_assign2.tar.gz” and type "ant -buildfile src/build.xml all"

 ]